Changissnz/selfinterest/README.md

 to combat the APT in more effective forms.
 Another classification of effect from defense mechanisms to combat APTs is "regression".
 Imagine how activity cannot proceed appropriately for the current spatiotemporal contexts.
-Instead, every little matter of past or present or potential is placed under the guard of this security, due to the supposed opportunistic quality in decisions taken by the APT.
+Instead, every little matter of past or present or potential is placed under the guard of this security, due to the supposedly opportunistic quality in decisions taken by the APT.
 Exploitation would be inevitable if these matters were not guarded, goes the justification.
 Maybe some decisions that took place in the past was fault by technical judgment.
-Therefore, goes the thinking, the best way to deal with liabilities from "utility" of these pasts is to duplicate their image in ways that deflect fault onto the least valuable aspects that are nevertheless supposed to be guarded against the APT.
+Therefore, goes the thinking, the best way to deal with liabilities from "utility" of these pasts is to duplicate these pasts' image in ways that deflect fault onto the least valuable aspects that are nevertheless supposed to be guarded against the APT.
 It is this kind of technique that is conducive to more pathology than what the past was worth, since the past is attempted duplication of image as a form of defense against the threat that supposedly wanted to use elements of the target's past to gain from the target's loss.
 But it is now the present.
 Repetition for camouflage.
 Very curious.
 But alas, maybe the danger from a labeled APT really does demand counter-intuitive mechanisms to guard against, so the supposed pathology is only so because of the deliberateness in defiance of the belief that events should take place in ways not so deliberately connected in appearance to what is prior.